MoHusaynn/management-application/README.md

 # Data Management Application

 A comprehensive management application built with Flask and Supabase, designed to handle various management tasks efficiently.
+(This is not the Final Application.
+This project is actively being worked on).

 ## Features